anpham-mlb/SimpleGovHosDataWarehouse/README.md

 ## Purpose
 Build a data warehouse for analyzing trends and forecasting purposes to identify which frequently used services and popular hospital locations.
 The statistics include the total number of patients, total service charged by services used, time periods, age groups, and hospital locations.

-The data was taken from some of the most popular hospitals in Melbourne such as The Alfred Hospital, Caulfield Hospital, Sandringham Hospital, The Royal Melbourne Hospital - Royal Park Campus, The Royal Melbourne Hospital - City Campus, Box Hill Hospital and Casey Hospital
+The data was taken from some of the most popular hospitals in Melbourne such as The Alfred Hospital, Caulfield Hospital, Sandringham Hospital, The Royal Melbourne Hospital - Royal Park Campus, The Royal Melbourne Hospital - City Campus, Box Hill Hospital and Casey Hospital.

 ### Step 1
 Build an ER diagram from collective data of all government-run hospitals (figure 1).